PGUMC

 1832 The first church at Pleasant Green was simply an arbor covered with branches.
 The arbor was followed by a log building.

-1843 Another log house was built from the logs of the first building.
-One of our first members remembers it being called 'the old log schoolhouse'.
+1843 Another log house was built with logs from the first building.
+An early member remembers it being called 'the old log schoolhouse'.

-1869 A frame church much larger was built, indicating considerable growth in the congregation.
-Inside there were three rows of benches and two 'amen corners'.
+1869 A larger frame church was built with three rows of benches and two 'amen corners, indicating considerable growth in the congregation.

 1910 A new Sanctuary was built on the same site.
 It was built with gifts of money, lumber and labor.
-The first organ was purchased at this time for $35.
+The first organ was purchased for $35.

 1912 The Sanctuary was dedicated on June 30.